 The Foundation prefers that the applicant be recognized by the IRS as tax-exempt under section 501(c)(3) of the Internal Revenue Code, or similar exempt organization.
 If the applicant is a current or former JFWM grant recipient, satisfactory compliance with the Foundation’s grant reporting requirements is a pre-requisite for eligibility.

 Grants will be awarded twice per year.
-Applications must be received by March 1 or September 1 to be considered at the Foundation Committee’s March or September meetings.
+Applications must be received by the Foundation Committee’s March or September meetings (held the last Tuesday of the month).
 The Foundation reserves the right to consider applications on an accelerated time frame if circumstances warrant.
 The Foundation will accept applications by mail, facsimile or e-mail, however, if facsimile or e-mail is used, the applicant bears all risks of software incompatibility and/or transmission failure.
 The Foundation suggests that applicant send applications by certified mail.
 Applications should be forwarded to:

 Justice Foundation of West Michigan

 c/o Grand Rapids Bar Association

 The Foundation Committee will select from among the applications received, and grants will be awarded within 90 days of the application deadline.